 An applicant must be a U.S. Citizen or permanent resident and should qualify for all of the following:

-- Have completed their freshman, sophomore or junior year by June 2015, with at least 4 semesters of physics.
+- Have completed their freshman, sophomore or junior year by June 2015, preferably with at least 2 semesters of college-level physics.

 - Have an average of 3.0 (on a 4.0 point scale) in all undergraduate courses.

 A stipend of $4,500 for a 10-week summer appointment will be paid to each student.
 Single accommodation housing and meals will be provided as well as an allowance for round-trip travel.
 Detailed information will be sent to the participants in April.